jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Conclusion

-GraphQL is like an API gateway or proxy server that sits in front of your downstream services or data sources, and just like HTTP we can use verbs to get exactly what we ask for.
+GraphQL is similar to an API gateway or proxy server that sits in front of your downstream services or data sources, and just like HTTP we can use verbs to get exactly what we ask for.
 It is also an alternative to REST, SOAP or gRPC, but this does not mean you have to through away your current archicture, for instance you could have GraphQL on top of your REST services.

 This technology is becoming more mature and is available for multiple languages, including JavaScript, Python, Ruby, C#, Go, Scala or Java, and companies like _Pivotal_ are heavily supporting _GraphQL_.
 In fact it was one of the topics presented in [Spring IO 2019](https://2019.springio.net/sessions/moving-beyond-rest-graphql-and-java-spring).